 Solar incentives are a great way to make your transition to solar energy more affordable.
 We encourage Arizona homeowners to see which of these incentives they qualify for.
 We also recommend checking with your local government and utility provider to see if other incentives are offered.

-• Momentum Solar: Best for various financing options, with quotes available online
+Momentum Solar is our top recommendation for solar companies in Arizona.
+It offers various financing options, with quotes available online.

 FAQs About Solar Tax Incentives in Arizona